Leonard P. Stark: Court of appeals service

-On November 3, 2021, President Joe Biden nominated Stark to serve as a United States circuit judge for the Federal Circuit.
+On November 3, 2021, President Joe Biden nominated Stark to serve as a United States circuit judge for the United States Court of Appeals for the Federal Circuit.
 President Biden nominated Stark to the seat vacated by Judge Kathleen M. O'Malley, who subsequently retired on March 11, 2022.
 On December 1, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On January 3, 2022, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; he was later renominated the same day.
 On January 13, 2022, his nomination was favorably reported by the committee by a 16–6 vote.
 On January 20, 2022, Majority Leader Chuck Schumer filed cloture on his nomination.
 On February 3, 2022, the Senate invoked cloture on his nomination by a 54–33 vote.
 On February 9, 2022, his nomination was confirmed by a 61–35 vote.
 He received his judicial commission on March 16, 2022.
 He was sworn in on March 17, 2022.